Become a Mentor to Youth in Foster Care

 The mentor needs to have a love for Jesus and deep care for children.

-If their mentee is struggling with something, the mentor is encouraged to bring out their Bible and read through helpful verses together.
-They are also encouraged to pray with their mentee and offer words of encouragement as well as a listening ear.
+If their mentee is struggling with something, they can offer words of encouragement as well as a listening ear.

 The mentor needs to be a consistent figure in the mentee’s life.
 This is a person who can offer guidance, friendship, and reinforcement, and be a positive example for the mentee.
 The overall goal of the mentoring program is to provide healthy relationships for struggling youth and adults who may not otherwise experience consistent and long-term relationships.